Coding35-tech/Code2College-elite101-python/README.md

 The project is meant to be a starter for your chatbot project.

-To use this project do the following:
+To use this do the following:

 1. Fork this repo
 2. From the code section of the repository click the green code button, select Codespaces